telerik/blazor-docs/knowledge-base/grid-pre-select-checkbox-filter.md

 How can I pre-set a checkbox filter using a filter descriptor?
 How to set checkbox filter on Grid first load?
 How can I statically specify the checkbox list content?
 How to set checkbox filter on the first initialization of the Grid?

 ## Solution
-To pre-select checkbox filter in Grid using filter descriptor:
+To pre-select checkbox filter in the Grid using a filter descriptor:

 1. Use the [OnStateInit](https://docs.telerik.com/blazor-ui/components/grid/state#events) event of the Grid.
 2. Implement **CompositeFilterDescriptor** inside the OnStateInit handler.